unifiedjs/unified-engine/doc/options.md

 ## `options.plugins`

-Plug-ins to load and attach with options to the processor for every processed file.
+Plugins to load and attach with options to the processor for every processed file.

 *   Type: `Object`, `Array`, optional.
 Same format as [`plugins` in config